A device-independent protocol for XOR oblivious transfer: Dilation to projective measurements

 \section{Dilation to projective measurements}

 In this appendix, we prove the claim in Section~\ref{sect:DINPA} that we can assume the measurements are projective without loss of generality.
-Again, in this section we often leave some tensor factors of $\Id$ implicit.
+As mentioned previously, such reductions are already known for standard Bell-nonlocality scenarios --- for instance, the proof for tensor product measurements is just a simpler version of the construction here.
+(The proof for commuting measurements is more complicated~\cite{PT15}, and we do not aim to consider that model in this work.)
+However, our proof here accommodates some forms of sequential measurements, as required for our protocol.

 First, to handle a dilation of isometries to unitaries that we will need if the systems are infinite-dimensional, we prove a useful lemma based on the Sz.-Nagy dilation for an isometry. \begin{lemma} Consider a set of isometries $V_j:\calH_0 \to \calH_j$ for $j=1,2,\dots,n$, and another set of isometries $V'_k:\calH_n \to \calK_k$ for $k=1,2,\dots,m$.
 Let $\calL = \bigoplus_{j=0}^n \calH_j \oplus \bigoplus_{k=1}^m \calK_k $, and view all $H_j$ and $K_k$ as subspaces of $\calL$.
 Then there exist unitaries $\{U_j\}_{j=1}^n$ on $\calL$ such that for any $\ket{\nu} \in \calH_0$, we have $V_j \ket{\nu} = U_j \ket{\nu} \in \calH_j$.
 There also exist unitaries $\{U'_k\}_{k=1}^m$ on $\calL$ such that for any $\ket{\mu} \in \calH_n$, we have $V'_k \ket{\mu} = U'_k \ket{\mu} \in \calK_k$. \end{lemma} \begin{proof} For brevity, we only prove the case for $n=m=2$; the construction for more isometries is precisely analogous.
 For any isometry $V$ with some domain $\calH$, we define the operator $\Pi_{V} = \Id_{\calH} - V V^\dagger$, which can be easily shown to be a projector satisfying $V^\dagger\Pi_{V} = \Pi_{V}V = 0$.
 Let